anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Adversity has the effect of eliciting talents, which in prosperous circumstances would have lain dormant.
+Quote: If you're changing the world, you're working on important things.
+You're excited to get up in the morning.

-By: Horace
+By: Larry Page